Glossary

 Benford's Law

 A mathematical principle stating that in naturally occurring datasets, the leading digit is more likely to be small.
 Forensic accountants apply Benford's Law to accounting data to identify anomalies that may indicate fabrication or manipulation of figures.
 Deviations from the expected distribution can flag entries worthy of further investigation.
+See our forensic investigation services page for more detail.

 Cash Equivalent Value (CEV)